Interview with Fabien Giraud & Raphael Siboni

 RS: they started like recently to make prosthesis with nanotechnologies for blind people so now they are working on a system for the eye that is 10 pixel by 10 pixel, so the world for those people is like 10 by 10 so you can have a sense of the space at some point like we could see something in high resolution that our brain can process.

-SM: also in terms of the development of contemporary perception, its a well known learnt trait of a couple of generations ago, if you put a single frame cut into a film no one would be able to see it, its like this idea of subliminal mapping of 24 frames per second one of those frames was not enough for people to be able to but now you need a quarter of those frames because everyone has grown up with the technology, its been mutated to develop in this way, photographers say the human eye cannot quite reach 16 bit level of detail tonality but that people using digital imagery and photography regularly have been tested to be able to increase that, the more they kind of practice, until they go blind or whatever.
-The really interesting thing there also about the time, so this image is something for the future, and it’s something to train or mutate humankind via the Red Camera or other technology, that similarly it then captured something which will, while the rest of the world waits for, to catch up to, to experience, is so many million minutes from when that light was spat out from the sun.
-So you have the idea the past event, when it was captured or when it was emitted, so there’s that kind of interesting idea about it as well.
-Time, coming back to that sense of obsolescence or circularity in these works, is really pertinent as well.
+SM: Also in terms of the development of contemporary perception, it’s a well known learnt trait of a couple of generations ago, if you put a single frame cut into a film no one would be able to see it, consciously.
+It’s like this idea of subliminal mapping of 24 frames per second one of those frames was not enough for people to be able to see, but now you need a quarter of those frames because everyone has grown up with the technology, it’s been mutated to develop in response to exposure.
+Photographers say the human eye cannot quite reach 16 bit level of detail tonality but that people using digital imagery and photography regularly have been tested to be able to increase that, the more they kind of practice, until they go blind or whatever from overuse.
+The really interesting thing there also about the time, so this image is something for the future, and it’s something to train or mutate humankind via the Red Camera or other technology, that captured something which, while the rest of the world catches up to experience fully, is so many million minutes past when that light was spat out from the sun.
+So you have the idea the past event, when it was captured or when it was emitted, that interesting idea about it as well.
+Time then, coming back to that sense of obsolescence or circularity in these works, is really pertinent as well.

 CS: I think when you titled the show Les Choses Qui Tombent in the sense of things that fall from the sky and these technologies that fall into destitute and become obsolete.
 I mean it’s pretty coherent in the sense that a lot of what you’re saying in that the human eye becomes obsolete, to a certain degree until it can catch up with this technology.
 But human vision as we know it falls into destitute so in that sense it’s.…